Solar-network/docs/docs/guidebook/contribution-guidelines/writing-documentation.md

 To unify the look and feel of the documentation, images or other branded content available and relevant to your document SHOULD be included.

-If writing a document for an Swipechain project, like the Swipechain Mobile Wallet, you MUST use the official banner image for it (located on GitHub) at the start of the document.
+If writing a document for an Solar project, like the Solar Mobile Wallet, you MUST use the official banner image for it (located on GitHub) at the start of the document.

-When needing to use official Swipechain imagery, you may find suitable media assets at [swipechain.org/mediakit](https://swipechain.org/mediakit).
+When needing to use official Solar imagery, you may find suitable media assets at [solar.network/mediakit](https://solar.network/mediakit).
 Otherwise, you are encouraged to design your images, use external images with proper attribution in as references or outsource the graphical design task to someone else.

 When writing technical guides; do not take screenshots of the console.
 Add the textual output from commands as code snippets, either using the `bash` tag or omitting the tag altogether.
 Screenshots are difficult to update, requiring the maintainers to go through the guide step-by-step.